-On July 19, 2004, the SARFT promulgated the Administrative Measures on the Production and Operation of Radio and Television Programs, effective as of August 20, 2004.
+On July 19, 2004, the SARFT promulgated the Administrative Measures on the Production and Operation of Radio and Television Programs, effective as of August 20, 2004 and amended in 2015.
 These Measures provide that anyone who wishes to produce or operate radio or television programs must first obtain an operating permit.
 Applicants for this permit must meet several criteria, including having a minimum registered capital of RMB3.0 million.
-Weimeng holds a permit for radio and television program production and operation, with a permitted scope encompassing production of animated programs, features programs and television entertainment programs, which is valid until April 2017.
+Weimeng holds a permit for radio and television program production and operation, with a permitted scope encompassing production of animated programs, features programs and television entertainment programs, which is in the process of obtaining a renewal.